Chewie/kurview/README.md

 * `KRAKEN_SECRET`: The private key used to sign API messages

 The API key can be found on the settings tab of you Kraken account.

+## Docker image

+The docker image listens on the port 5000, be sure to correctly publish it.